jcrugzz/chair/README.md

 About:
 ------
-CouchDB module that wraps the clean api of [nano][nano] and steals a few features from [cradle][cradle].
+CouchDB module that wraps the clean api of [nano][nano] and steals a feature from [cradle][cradle].
 I found myself including both cradle and nano in a project just to use the easy design document saving of cradle.
 I decided in order to keep everything minimal, to implement a way to save views, allowing my views to